Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications: Related Work

 \section{Related Work}

-Vulnerability detection has been critical problems for the healthy and sustainable development of the software ecosystem, especially on blockchain and smart contracts.
-Traditional vulnerability detection methods, such as those based on predefined static analysis rules~\cite{feistSlitherStaticAnalysis2019}, often lack good generalization capabilities and are difficult to extend to new types of vulnerabilities.
-In addition, some logic-related vulnerabilities~\cite{zhangDemystifyingExploitableBugs2023b} are also difficult to abstract into static analysis rules.
-Researchers have employed a deep learning-based approach to address this issue.
-For example, Zhuang et al.~\cite{zhuangSmartContractVulnerability2020} used graph neural networks to detect vulnerabilities in smart contracts.
-Liu et al.~\cite{liuSmartContractVulnerability2021} fused the interpretable graph features with expert patterns to achieve better results and interpretable weights.
-Wu et al.~\cite{wuPeculiarSmartContract2021} utilized pre-training technique and crucial data flow graphs for the detection of smart contract vulnerabilities.
+Vulnerability detection has been a critical issue for the healthy and sustainable development of the software ecosystem, especially in blockchain and smart contracts.
+Traditional vulnerability detection methods, such as those based on predefined static analysis rules~\cite{feistSlitherStaticAnalysis2019}, often lack robust generalization capabilities and are difficult to adapt to new types of vulnerabilities.
+Moreover, some logic-related vulnerabilities~\cite{zhangDemystifyingExploitableBugs2023b} are also challenging to encapsulate into static analysis rules.
+To address this issue, researchers have employed deep learning-based approaches.
+For example, Zhuang et al.\cite{zhuangSmartContractVulnerability2020} used graph neural networks to detect vulnerabilities in smart contracts.
+Liu et al.\cite{liuSmartContractVulnerability2021} combined interpretable graph features with expert patterns to achieve better results and interpretable weights.
+Wu et al.~\cite{wuPeculiarSmartContract2021} utilized a pre-training technique and critical data flow graphs for the detection of smart contract vulnerabilities.